 As we live longer lives, we have created the ‘sandwich generation’.
-A whole span of adults who are caring not just for growing offspring, but older parents too, and the responsibilities can be overwhelming at times.
+A whole span of adults – Generation X – who are caring, not just for growing offspring, but older parents too.
 Do you wonder where your life has gone?

 Do you wonder where your life has gone?

-And anyone in the caregiving profession also knows how overwhelming the demands of the job can be.
+Anyone in the care profession knows how overwhelming the demands of the job can be.
 This is particularly true if things don’t work out well, or when you have no control over a situation.
+As unoffical caregivers looking after family members, it’s no wonder that Generation X is a bit stressed.

 This stress can pile up and cause a toll on your state of mind, relationships or health if it goes unchecked.
 When fatigued, it’s difficult to indulge in anything else, and it’s becoming a necessity that you take care of yourself.